 The community of Emerald Estates is located on the west shores of Green Lake and is serviced by a local water distribution system supplied by three groundwater wells identified as W201-1, W201-2 and W201-3.
-Prior to 2018, W201-3 was run infrequently and only for the purpose of testing.
-It now provides drinking water in addition to W201-1 and W201-2.
+Due to water quality concerns for a period of time prior to 2018, W201-3 was run infrequently and only for the purpose of testing.
+With the completion of the Emerald UV and Treatment Facility it now provides drinking water in addition to W201-1 and W201-2.
 The wells are all screened in the fan of Rideau Brook.